-Hope grows for deal to avoid U.S. tariffs on Mexican goods
+Hope grows for deal to ward off Trump's tariffs on Mexican imports

 The number of people apprehended on the U.S.-Mexico border is at the highest monthly level in more than a decade, but is still lower than at other peak periods of illegal immigration since the 1970s.
 U.S. authorities have said they are overwhelmed not so much by the number of migrants but by a shift in the type of person turning up at the border in recent years.
 Increasing numbers of Central American families and unaccompanied minors seeking asylum after fleeing criminal violence in their home countries have been turning themselves in to U.S. border agents, who have long been geared up to catch mainly single, adult Mexicans trying to cross clandestinely.

+“Our nation is experiencing an unprecedented border security and humanitarian crisis on the southwest border, both at and between our ports of entry,” Randy Howe, the executive director for operations, Office of Field Operations at U.S. Customs and Border Protection (CBP), told reporters on a call.

+Howe said that on Tuesday alone, CBP apprehended more than 4,100 people and had 19,293 people in custody.
+“We are bursting at the seams.
+It is unsustainable,” Howe said.

-Mexican Foreign Secretary Marcelo Ebrard will attend the talks on tariffs and immigration scheduled in Washington on Wednesday afternoon.
-He is expected to try to show the White House that authorities are taking steps to stem the flow of migrants, with Mexico detaining double the number each day than it was a year ago.
+Mexican Foreign Secretary Marcelo Ebrard is expected to try to show the White House at Wednesday’s talks that authorities are taking steps to stem the flow of migrants, with Mexico detaining double the number each day than it was a year ago.

 Leftist Lopez Obrador has said he wants to persuade Washington to help tackle the causes of migration by investing in Central America to create jobs and speed up economic development.